-PHASE III - HOME OWNERSHIP
+PHASE IV - AGE-RESTRICTED HOME OWNERSHIP

-Phase III will consist of approximately 16 duplex units (32 condominiums) located in the easterly portion of the site, behind State Street.
+Phase IV will consist of approximately 25 condominium units located in the easterly portion of the site, behind State Street.
 Accessing this site by an extension of Craft Road allows for a clear flow of traffic onto the site and preservation of the treed buffer that currently exists across from the single-family homes on Maple Street.
-These will be offered for sale, available to the general public.
+These will be condominium units, will be age-restricted and sold to owners 55 and older.
 These homes are envisioned as connected 'patio homes' with private driveways and garages, with layouts that provide either two or three bedrooms in each.
-The units will contain the typical interior amenities of a high-quality new home and embody a Universal Design approach to allow for aging-in-place senior residents.
+The units will contain the typical interior amenities of a high-quality new home and embody a Universal Design approach to allow for aging-in-place of the senior residents.
 Between the private garages and driveways, there will be at least 2 cars per unit accommodated on this site, which we refer to as Craft Village.